Noncommutative coordinates for symplectic representations

-In this section we introduce positive $\mathcal{X}$-coordinates.
-They give a parameterization of the space of maximal representations: we restrict our attention here to this special case because the definition is significantly simpler than in the general case.
-We refer the reader to Section~\ref{sec:generalX} for the definition of general $\mathcal{X}$-coordinates.
+In this chapter we introduce positive $\mathcal{X}$-coordinates.
+They give a parametrization of the space of maximal representations: we restrict our attention here to this special case because the definition is significantly simpler than in the general case.
+We refer the reader to Chapter~\ref{sec:generalX} for the definition of general $\mathcal{X}$-coordinates.

-\subsection{A space of coordinates}
+\section{A space of coordinates}

 Let~$\mathcal{T}$ be an ideal triangulation of~$S$ and let~$\Gamma_\mathcal{T}$ the quiver constructed in Section~\ref{sec:orient-graph-gamm}.
 The set of arrows (oriented edges) of~$\Gamma_\mathcal{T}$ is denoted by~$A$.
 Recall that arrows of~$\Gamma_\mathcal{T}$ are of two types: $A=A_2 \sqcup A_3$ where $A_2$ is the set of arrows crossing an edge of~$\mathcal{T}$ and $A_3$ is the set of arrows that are contained in one triangle of~$\mathcal{T}$.